progitas/neste-sommer-2020/readme.md

 ## 2. Progit Photo API

-The `Progit photo API` returns a list of urls pointing to tiles of an image.
+The `Progit photo HTTP API` returns a list of urls pointing to tiles of an image.
 The files are named `{random-string}-x-y.jpg`, where `x` is the column position and `y` is the row position.

-Example of a subset of the files in the response:
+This is an example of a subset of the files in the response:

 ```
 {